sensationalspace/terraform_cloud/README.md

 2. **Task: Modify Terraform Scripts**:
    - Navigate to the `terraform` directory in the repository.
+   - Explain what is being created by the current Terraform code
    - Add the necessary Terraform configuration to create an Azure Blob Storage account.
    - Ensure the Blob Storage account has the following specifications:
      - **Storage account name**: `examplestorageacct`